Skip to content

 def read_smartlogger_files(esn: str, df_lines: pd.DataFrame) -> pd.DataFrame:

-"""_Read a specific data block for an inverter from a smartlogger file.
+"""Reads a specific data block for one inverter from a smartlogger file.

 Parameters